SIVAGAMI SUBBARAMAN - Special Assistant to the VP of Student Affairs & Director, LGBTQ resource center

-Julian Haas joined the LGBTQ Resource Center in 2014 as the Assistant Director.
-Prior to coming to Georgetown Julian spent six years working and studying at The Pennsylvania State University where he earned a Bachelor of Arts in Sociology, a Masters in Higher Education and College Student Affairs, and Certification in Collegiate Instruction.
+Julian Haas joined the LGBTQ Resource Center in 2014 as the first Assistant Director.
+Prior to coming to Georgetown Julian spent six years working and studying at The Pennsylvania State University where he earned a Bachelor of Arts in Sociology, Masters in Higher Education and College Student Affairs, and Certification in Collegiate Instruction.

 While at Penn State Julian worked in the LGBTA Student Resource Center, the Office of Student Conduct, the Center for Ethics and Religious Affairs, and the World in Conversation Project as part of the Center for Public Diplomacy.
-Prior to joining us here at Georgetown, Julian served as an At-Large member of the National Board of Directors for Delta Lambda Phi Fraternity Inc., and the Student Concerns Committee Chair of Penn State's Presidential Commission for LGBT Equity.
+Prior to joining us here at Georgetown, Julian served as an At-Large member of the National Board of Directors for Delta Lambda Phi Fraternity Inc. and the Student Concerns Committee Chair of Penn State's Presidential Commission for LGBT Equity.